Blacksad: A Silent Hell

 The fourth Blacksad album is a murder mystery set in the jazz scene of New Orleans.
 It has been translated into several European languages and released in the United States by Dark Horse Comics as Blacksad: A Silent Hell.

 Notably, the story of the album unfolds in non-chronological order.
 The story alternates between day scenes and night scenes: the night scenes take place during a single night and are the culmination of the story, and the day scenes depict events that took place over several weeks before that night.

-Blacksad and Weekly travel to New Orleans to meet Faust LaChapelle (a goat), a failed musician who found success signing more talented yet less fortunate musicians to record labels.
+Blacksad and Weekly travel to New Orleans to meet Faust LaChapelle, a goat musician who found success signing more talented yet less fortunate musicians to record labels.
 They learn that LaChapelle has terminal cancer, and is being treated by Ms. Gibraltar, a vodou priestess.
-LaChapelle begs Blacksad to find Sebastian "Little Hand" Fletcher (a Boxer), who – despite having one arm smaller than the other – was the most successful musician he ever signed.
+LaChapelle begs Blacksad to find Sebastian "Little Hand" Fletcher, a Boxer, who – despite having one arm smaller than the other – was the most successful musician he ever signed.
 Fletcher has gone missing, and LaChapelle is concerned that his addiction to heroin has something to do with it.
 Blacksad and Weekly accept the case.

-The pair soon meet Leeman (a hippopotamus), the last detective who was hired to find Fletcher.
+The pair soon meet Leeman the hippopotamus, who is the last detective who was hired to find Fletcher.
 He proposes they all work together, but Blacksad is put off by his reckless driving and alcoholism.
 Blacksad tracks down and roughs up Fletcher's drug dealer, who admits that a masked individual paid him to sell poisoned heroin to Fletcher.
 Later, Blacksad meets LaChapelle's son, Thomas, who has formed a friendship with Fletcher's pregnant wife, Hannah.
 The two get on well until Thomas asks Blacksad to give up the case for his father's sake; he believes Fletcher is a bad influence, and his father is wasting his money trying to find him when he could be saving it for his cancer treatment.
 Disappointed, Blacksad walks out.
-The conversation does lead him to ponder if Thomas cares for Hannah more than a friend and may be jealous of Fletcher's attentions.
+The conversation does lead him to ponder if Thomas cares for Hannah as more than a friend and may be jealous of Fletcher's attentions.